Deepakr07/InfoSphere/README.md

 ## NOTE
-The API used for this project is can be used for free only for development purpose , and if we need to deploy the project we should upgrade it to a paid version.
+The API used for this project can only be used for free during the development stage.
+If we wish to deploy the project, we need to upgrade to a paid version.

 ## Demo Vedio